In-depth analysis of current issues in US-China relations

-Students: Participating students have come mainly from East China University of Political Science & Law, Shanghai Jiaotong University School of Law, and Peking University School of Transnational Law (an innovative four-year graduate law program that combines a Juris Doctor degree in American law with a Juris Master degree in Chinese law).
-To be eligible for this program, students must be fluent in English and familiar with the U.S. legal system.
-For a picture summary of their educational environment in China and how they have been chosen for this program, see China Context for DC Program.
+Participating students are fluent in English and familiar with the U.S. legal system.
+They come mainly from East China University of Political Science & Law, Shanghai Jiaotong University School of Law, Tsinghua University School of Law, and Peking University School of Transnational Law (a four-year graduate law program that combines a Juris Doctor degree in American law with a Juris Master degree in Chinese law).
+For an overview of their educational environment in China and how they have been chosen for this program, see the China Context for DC Program.